python/pythondotorg/docs/source/administration.rst

 The ``downloads`` app stores all of the structured data regarding Python releases.
 Each ``Release`` object has associated ``ReleaseFile`` objects that contain information on the various download formats Python.org supports.

 To create a release you simply need to fill in the appropriate information.
-Currently the system behaves by redirecting all *Release* links to an associated :ref:`Page <pages>`.
-Ultimately the information now displayed on those pages will be incorporated into the ``Release`` objects themselves and the redirects will no longer happen.
+Currently if a ``Release`` has an associated ``Release Page`` the system redirects to that to accommodate legacy content, but if the ``Content`` field is filled they are taken to the Release Detail page which shows the content and lists all of the associated downloadable files.

 Release Files have a checkbox named 'Download button' that determines which binary/source package download link to display for a given OS.
 This information is used by the OS detection JS on the site so pick the package in most widespread use.